Skip to content

 Best GaN Charger for iPhone 16 in 2026: 20W to 65W Picks

 Best GaN charger for iPhone 16 in 2026.
-We tested 20W to 100W GaN bricks on iPhone 16 Pro Max to find the right wattage and price for daily fast charging.
+Compare 20W to 100W GaN bricks for the iPhone 16 Pro Max to find the best wattage and price for fast charging.

 Best GaN Charger for iPhone 16 in 2026: 20W to 65W Picks cover image